Tag: season_1

 close

-• Running Toward Chaos: Emergency Medicine, with Dr. Jeff Schaider
+• Running Toward Chaos: Emergency Medicine

-Running Toward Chaos: Emergency Medicine, with Dr. Jeff Schaider
+Running Toward Chaos: Emergency Medicine

 Dr. Jeff Schaider thrived in his career as an emergency medicine physician in Cook County Hospital’s storied Emergency Department.
 From the “routine” chaos of a Friday night in the ER to the stress of resuscitating a dying patient, he enjoyed having his brain activated by the rapid pace of medical care and his hand on the pulse of the city.
 Jeff reflects on his career, the patients, the hospital, and Hollywood’s adaptation of the original “ER”.
 Epilogue provided by Dr. Steve Aks, toxicologist and emergency department colleague.